- Graduate students

 (See below for more details)

 One postdoctoral position, funded through Samsung future technology foundation, is immediately available in the Laboratory for Brain and Machine Intelligence, led by Sang Wan Lee, at KAIST (http://aibrain.kaist.ac.kr).
-The laboratory is affiliated with the department of bio and brain engineering, brain and cognitive engineering program, and KAIST Institute for Health Science and Technology (KIHST).
+The laboratory is affiliated with the department of bio and brain engineering, brain and cognitive engineering program, and KAIST Institute for Artificial Intelligence (KIAI) and KAIST Institute for Health Science and Technology (KIHST).

 The position is initially appointed for one year, and may be extended for up to three years.
 We offer a competitive salary plus benefits.
 We also provide opportunities for working with our collaborators.